ankitbanshi/AI_AGENT/NOTES.md

 User: " + userMessage;
 ```

-- This final prompt is passed to the Gemini model to generate a context-aware response.
+- This final prompt is passed to the Gemini model to generate a context-aware response

----

-## 📌 TODOs / Enhancements
-- Add persistent vector DB support (e.g., Pinecone, Weaviate)
-- Improve plugin parsing using regex or DSL
-- Add role-based system for memory (system vs user)
-- Integrate with frontend dashboard

 ---